Performer, Songwriter, Musician, Modular Synthesist, Composer, Producer, Music Educator, Music Business and Programming.

 As a writer his material has been featured in films and tv and songs signed to some of the largest publishers including AVEX and Sony.
 He was also instrumental in establishing the Rockschool format of popular music exams contributing large numbers of pieces performed by guitar, bass and drums students around the world!

 He is an independent artist running his own record label, Brown Baby Records and self releases and arranges distribution and sales of his own material releasing a new piece every month.
 The material varies from Jazz to Electronic to House music and he has been known to complete occasional remixes for students.

 He is the organiser of the London Ableton Live User Group which meets monthly to discuss the use of Live as a performance, writing and production tool as well as a tool for stretching the boundaries of the creative application of music technology going beyond the traditional norm of what is capable within a traditional DAW based environment.
 It is within the Live environment where he is able to demonstrate unusual and interesting applications of audio processing to generate and auto-generate complex material.

-I teach across the range of subject areas including performance, improvisation, modular synthesis, guitar, musicianship, music technology, performance technology, songwriting, production and contextual studies.
+I teach across the range of subject areas including performance, improvisation, modular synthesis, guitar, musicianship, music technology, performance technology, songwriting, production, music business, artist development and contextual studies.

-I support students in their interests and aid them in their development as rounded musicians.
-As an instrumentalist I can also be found playing alongside students in the weekly Jazz jams and open mic sessions.
+I support students in their interests and aid them in their development as rounded musicians, artists and content makers.